 A call-to-action for anything is a phrase or advertisement that inspires the reader to do something: usually buying a product or service, or, in this case, leaving a review.

-“Linking your Facebook reviews page to your call-to-action banner is both an efficient use of digital space and likely to succeed because it only requires a single click from the visitor.”says Stacy Johnna, a reviews expert from Best Reviews List
+“Linking your Facebook reviews page to your call-to-action banner is both an efficient use of digital space and likely to succeed because it only requires a single click from the visitor.”says Stacy Johnna, a reviews expert from Reviews on Board

 Making the most of this tactic is easy if you phrase your request politely.
 For instance, saying, “We really appreciate your feedback!
 Leave us a Facebook review and tell us how we did!” is an upbeat way to inspire feedback from your customers.